 Facebook buys GIF website Giphy to integrate with Instagram

-May 15 (Reuters) - Facebook Inc FB.O is acquiring Giphy, a popular website for making and sharing animated images, or GIFs, Facebook said in a blog post on Friday.
+May 15 (Reuters) - Facebook Inc FB.O is acquiring Giphy, a popular website for making and sharing animated images, or GIFs, and will integrate it with its rapidly growing Instagram photo-sharing app, Facebook said in a blog post on Friday.

-The cost, which was not disclosed, was placed at around $400 million by news website Axios.
-The companies did not immediately respond to requests for comment.
+The cost, which Facebook and Giphy declined to disclose, was placed at around $400 million by news website Axios.

 Giphy will become part of Instagram, the photo-sharing site owned by Facebook.
-Its GIF library, which can integrate with other apps, will be further integrated into Instagram and other Facebook-owned apps.
+Its GIF library, which can integrate with other apps, will be further integrated into Instagram and other Facebook-owned apps, the companies said.

 "People will still be able to upload GIFs; developers and API partners will continue to have the same access to GIPHY's APIs; and GIPHY's creative community will still be able to create great content," said Vishal Shah, Instagram's vice president of product, in the blog post.